bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

     commit = "[SOME_HASH_VALUE]",
 )
 ```

-Based on the current requirements of `rules_apple`, there's going to be a few
-lines of code.

 The first line of code calls the function, `load`.
 The load function
 imports symbols from a Bazel file to make them available.
 Simply put it tells Bazel